nqngo/talks/slides/cloud/intro.md

 - Consumer can provision processing, storage, and networking resources.
 - They can deploy and run arbitrary software, including operating systems and applications.
-- Consumer has control over operating systems, storage, deployed applications, and limited control over select networking components.
+- Consumer has control over most aspect of the infrastructure, but not the underlying hardware components.

 Note: